SO-LEAN/cleanprospecter/README.md

 # Cleanprospecter

-**Cleanprospecter** is a php 7.2 business prospect application designed according to Robert C. Martin (Uncle Bob) [recommendations for clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).
+**Cleanprospecter** is a php 7.2 business prospect application designed according to Robert C. Martin [recommendations for clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).

 Add cleanprospecter in your project with [composer](https://getcomposer.org).